Documentation: PATHWISE

 We identify federal government job postings within the AI and Cyber job postings subsets by tagging postings whose source is usajobs.gov.

-Identifying top 5 SOC Job Titles:
+Identifying top 5 Occupations:

 Identifying number of graduates: